erroronline1/caro/readme.md

 * material tracing within documentation

 ## development
-* review pan-system linebreaks within templates \\n
 * failsafe on unfound component names on form assembly (backend)
 * message unit users on newly approved forms and components, all if common

 #### purchase considerations
-* export a label for articles, e.g. traceable due to special_attention
-    * only purchase members for processed articles
-    * order number onclick with dialog like commission
-    * copy order number + dialog with entering delivery note number / consecuting number, date, vendor and article number hidden, passed to post like POST ./api/api.php/record/identifier/{appendDate}
-    * chain vendor, article-number and the above to a qr-code with readable option
-    * config.ini pdf label dimensions (35x85 dymo portrait mode)
 * order cancelling and deletion not allowed for group accounts

 #### application considerations